Sports injury? Treatment of knee and shoulder

-Bruises, sprains, torn ligaments, tendons and muscles, broken bones and dislocations are common sports injuries.
+Bruises, sprains, torn ligaments, tendons or muscles, broken bones and dislocations are common sports injuries.

 Anyone who does sport intensively knows that injuries cannot be avoided.
 In contrast to professional athletes, recreational athletes often "doctor" their injuries for a long time.
 In the case of injuries, a medical examination is always recommended.